 - Preference must be given to students currently enrolled at local colleges or ones within Minnesota.

-- The time commitment will be for a minimum of 40 hours.
+- The minimum time commitment is 40 hours.

-- Applications should be completed at least 2 months prior to requested start date.
+- Applications should be completed at least two months prior to requested start date.

 - Applications must include:

 - Current transcript

 - Course syllabus that includes course expectations and requirements

 Before starting an internship, a student's professor must provide confirmation of the following.
 Written and verbal contact from a professor is required:

 - Bloodborne pathogen training

 - Criminal background check within the past two years